Abhiishek2000/Manual-Testing-Project/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact
-For any queries or issues, please contact:
-- **Name**: [Your Name]
-- **Email**: [Your Email]

 Thank you for checking out this OpenCart testing project!
-We hope it serves as a valuable resource for understanding and improving the quality of the OpenCart system.
+We hope it serves as a valuable resource.